Chemotherapy for acute lymphoblastic leukaemia

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may prescribe creams or medicines to help.
 Any changes to your skin are usually temporary and improve when treatment finishes.

 Effects on the heart

 Some of the drugs used to treat ALL may affect the heart muscle.
-The doses of the chemotherapy drugs are very carefully monitored, and heart tests (such as cardiac echograms) may be done from time to time.
+The doses of the chemotherapy drugs are very carefully monitored to reduce the risk of this happening.
+You may have heart tests (such as cardiac echograms) from time to time.

-It’s not advisable to become pregnant or father a child while taking any of the chemotherapy drugs used to treat ALL, as they may harm the developing baby.
-It’s important to use effective contraception during your treatment and for a few months afterwards.
-You can discuss this with your doctor or nurse.
+It’s not advisable to become pregnant or father a child while having any of the chemotherapy drugs used to treat leukaemia as they may harm the developing baby.
+It is important to use effective contraception during your treatment and for up to a year afterwards.
+You can discuss this with your doctor or specialist nurse.